tbarn/repLookup/README.md

 # repLookup
-A SMS based application to get your state and national representation's contact information on your phone
+A SMS based application to get your state and national reps' contact information on your phone